plaf2000/tytalb/README.md

     }
 }
 ```
-Will match any label starting with "tyt", followed by any number of Unicode word characters.
+will match any label starting with "tyt", followed by any number of Unicode word characters.